egorelik93/PLBlog/NewLang.md

 Every language eventually runs into the question of how to cleanly support asynchronous IO operations.
 The current state of the art seems to be to transform functions into state machines, which are driven either by polling or through continuations.
 Much has been written about how this splits ecosystems into two - blocking and non-blocking variants.
 Ideally, there would be no need for that.

-As has been seen, continuations are already ubiquitout in NewLang.
+As has been seen, continuations are already ubiquitous in NewLang.
 Can we take advantage of that to build a silently asynchronous system?
 Using `defer`, perhaps we could write something like this:

 ```
 fn server_loop(io: IO) {